Clkwong3/e-commerce-backend-engine/README.md

 ## Starter Code:

-Provided in the module Challenge's folder
+Provided from the module Challenge's folder